 Generally, you are permitted to enroll or make changes to your enrollment in Monmouth University’s group health plans (for example, the medical or dental plans) during your initial eligibility (following a waiting period once hired into a benefits eligible position) or annually during our Open Enrollment period.

 However, if your personal situation changes at another time during the year, your eligibility for benefits or those of your dependents, may be impacted.
 Some of these events may qualify as an official change and these changes are known as “qualifying status events.”
 Depending on the event, you may change certain benefits with proper and timely written notification to the Office of Human Resources.

-The Monmouth University Open enrollment period occurs during the last two weeks of April each year with a July 1st effective date of coverage for the medical and dental plans.
-Open Enrollment for the Flexible Spending Account is the last two weeks of November with a January 1st effective date.
+The Monmouth University Open enrollment period occurs November 9, 2015 through November 30, 2015.
+The effective date for all enrollments or changes in the medical, dental, flexible spending and life insurances is January 1, 2016.
 However, if you experience a qualified change in status you may be able to make mid-year changes.

 A life event change, also called a qualifying event, is a personal change in status which may allow you to change your benefit elections.
 Examples of some qualifying events include, but are not limited to, the following: